Anne Frank’s Family Thwarted In Their Attempts To Immigrate To U.S. During World War II

 Otto reportedly filled out his paperwork with the American consulate in Rotterdam in 1938 but said that there was a high likelihood that the paperwork was destroyed when the building was bombed during the war.

-Immigration into the United States was slowed down during wartime due to mounting concerns, with hundreds of thousands of individuals seeking entry, but the nation issuing fewer than thirty thousand visas a year at the time.
+Immigration into the United States was slowed down during wartime due to mounting concerns, with hundreds of thousands of individuals seeking entry, but the nation issued less than 30,000 visas a year at the time.

 When Frank reportedly tried again to seek visas in 1941 for both the United States and Cuba, he had never heard back from either of the two nation’s immigration representation, so then came the point where he had no choice but to take his family into hiding, spawning the iconic story known worldwide today, almost eight decades later.